Coaching

 what to expect

 If you are new to coaching, it is helpful to form an idea of what to expect before your first session.
-My sessions are either on the phone, by Zoom, or face to face in Winchester or while you’re staying at The Space.
-I also love to coach while outside, walking.
+My sessions were either on the phone, by Zoom, or face to face in Winchester or during a stay at The Retreat Space.
+I also enjouyed coach while outside, walking.
 This too can be on the phone or in person.
 Usually a virtual conversation is for 1 -1.5 hours and a face to face for 1.5-2 hours.
-Typically we’d agree to meet for a series of meetings from 4-6 sessions, but that’s not fixed; sometimes one meeting is enough, sometimes meeting over an extended time period is best too.
-I am always happy to have a preliminary conversation before you commit to coaching to talk through questions.
-I’m often in Open House Deli in Winchester which is a good place to drop in for a chat about what coaching involves.
-Just let me know if you’d like to meet there.
+Typically we’d have agreed to meet for a series of meetings from 4-6 sessions, but that’s not fixed; sometimes one meeting is enough, sometimes meeting over an extended time period is best too.

 how to prepare